operate-bsv/op_cli/readme.md

 ## Functional Bitcoin protocol

-Functional Bitcoin is an `OP_RETURN` protocol, following the [Bitcom Bitcoin Application Protocol](https://bitcom.bitdb.network) pattern.
+Functional Bitcoin is an `OP_RETURN` protocol, following the [Bitcom Bitcoin Application Protocol](https://bitcom.bitdb.network) pattern with the prefix `1AKyFQWGGrpj1Nwp6H6uUEercQP213zj3P`.
 Functions are encoded in an `OP_RETURN` output as such:

 ```text
 OP_RETURN